-- Valet Parking is available at the entrance of the Rosenberg Building from 7:30 am to 7:00 pm, Monday through Friday. - Self-parking is available in the Pilgrim Road Garage.
-The entrance to the garage is on Crossover Street, and can be reached by either Pilgrim Road or Autumn Street. - In addition, if you don't want to walk outside after you park, and you can navigate stairs, another option for self-parking is in the Lowry Medical Office Building Garage on Francis Street.
+- Valet Parking is available at the entrance of West Campus Clinical Center from 7:30 am 7 pm, Monday-Friday. - Self-parking is available in the Pilgrim Road Garage.
+The entrance to the garage is on Crossover Street, and can be reached by either Pilgrim Road or Autumn Street. - In addition, if you don't want to walk outside after you park, and you can navigate stairs, another option for self-parking is the Lowry Medical Office Building Garage on Francis Street.
 This garage is connected via a basement tunnel to the West Campus Clinical Center.